 Section runs from Lake Houser which requires a parking fee to the Broad River Greenway in Boiling Springs.

 This section starts at the informal access at 221-A in Cliffside.
-It requires a portage at the Duke Power plant.
+It requires a portage (river right) at the Duke Power plant dam.
 Take out is at Lake Houser which has a parking fee.

 About half dozen fun rapids and a other riffles in the first 2-3 miles.
 Best to have some river experience to run but since water is shallow, the injury risks are relatively small.
 Skirt needed if water levels high.
 Thereafter an easy float, with little navigational challenges.
 Water generally 3-4 feet deep.